 Two people sit at an information stall promoting the organisation People with Disability WA

-MKRain - Access and Inclusion Network for Mandurah, Kwinana and Rockingham
+MCKRain - Access and Inclusion Network for Mandurah, Cockburn Kwinana and Rockingham

-MKRain is a partnership between the cities of Rockingham, Mandurah and Kwinana.
+MCKRain is a partnership between the cities of Rockingham, Mandurah Kwinana and Cockburn.
 It’s a network that seeks to engage and connect professionals who support and work with people with disability and their families.
-MKRain meetings are held throughout the year, and the network is also supported with regular email updates detailing local events, news and information of relevance to people working in the sector.
+MCKRain meetings are held throughout the year, and the network is also supported with regular email updates detailing local events, news and information of relevance to people working in the sector.

 If you are interested in joining the network, please contact us on 9528 0333 or email email@example.com.